taravatp/Genetic-Optimization-Algorithms-from-Scratch/README.md

 # Genetic-Optimization-Algorithms-from-Scratch

-In this project, I exprimented with the functionality of a various genetic algorithms on the following functions: Sphere, Bent Cigar, Rastrigins and Ackley.
+In this project, I exprimented with the functionality of genetic algorithm and particle swarm optimization algorithm on the following functions: Sphere, Bent Cigar, Rastrigins and Ackley.

 # Designing a Basic Genetic Algorithm:
 1. Each chromosome consists of 30 genes.